microsoft/vscode-docs/docs/customization/themes.md

 ## Adding a new Icon Theme

-You can create your own icon theme from icons (preferrably SVG) and from icon fonts.
+You can create your own icon theme from icons (preferably SVG) and from icon fonts.
 As example, check out the two built-in themes: [Minimal](https://github.com/Microsoft/vscode/tree/master/extensions/theme-defaults) and [Seti](https://github.com/Microsoft/vscode/tree/master/extensions/theme-seti).

 To begin, create a VS Code extension and add the `iconTheme` contribution point.